fileturn/fileturn_gem/README.md

 We will hit this notification url with the new status of the file and the file_id.

-**Note: We will try queing your file twice in case of a a failure (ex/ we couldnt reach the url).
-You will recieve two notifications in that case.
-The first could be failed and second success.**

 ## Other File Options